Nikon D750 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Both the D750 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.